 Our Apps use automatic data collection technologies including first- and third-party Cookies, log files, Web Beacons, Pixels, dynamic tags, and other technical means.
 We may use these technologies to collect information about your online activities over time and across third-party websites or other online services in order to deliver content and advertising tailored to your interests, both on our Apps and on third-party applications (including but not limited to search engines and social media applications) as well as through our Website and other electronic communications.
 This practice is commonly known as Online Behavioral Advertising.

 The third-parties who provide us with third-party Cookies, Web Beacons, Pixels, dynamic tags, and other tracking technologies, may use these technologies to collect information about you when you use the App in order to provide you with advertising based on your use of the App and to track performance of their advertising.
 Third-parties may have the ability to link the information they collect about you when you use the App with other information they collect about you elsewhere on the Internet, including but not limited to your PII or information about the mobile device you are using.
 Third-parties may also collect information about your online or application activities over time and across different websites, applications, and other online services and may use this information to provide you with Online Behavioral Advertising or other targeted content.

 We encourage you to research and learn about Cookies and other technical means, including Web Beacons, Pixels, and dynamic tags, through which information about you may be collected through the applications and websites you visit.
 We encourage you to review the privacy policies of every third-party website or service that you visit or use, including those third-parties you interact with through our services.

-We may use your information for any other purpose disclosed to you at the time we collect or receive the information, or otherwise with your consent.
+We may process and use your information for any other purpose disclosed to you at the time we collect or receive the information, or for any lawful basis, or otherwise with your consent.
 For information about how to opt out of the use of some of these technologies, see Section 7: Your Choices.